SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![APIs and Events](./images/10.png)

 2. Click the `Create Event Subscription` button and check the box for `order.created` event.
-Click Save.
+Click `Save`.

 ![APIs and Events](./images/11.png)